-Since the permits came out about a walking path connecting the Grand Floridian Resort to Disney’s Magic Kingdom, the construction has gotten underway and it looks like they are making some nice progress on the site.
+Since the permits came out about a walking path connecting the Grand Floridian Resort to Disney’s Magic Kingdom, the construction has gotten underway and they are making some nice progress on the site.

-In the last update we saw construction starting on the site of the pathway and where the bridge used for the walkway is going to be built.
+In the last update we saw construction on the site of the pathway and where the bridge used for the walkway is going to be built.
 We’ve also been watching the mechanism for the pivot bridge for some time which is being built on the shore right in the lake.
 This will allow the bridge to pivot back and forth, allowing guests across and boats in and out.